nicolaei/master/docs/thesis/source/03_method.md

 over the course of a few hours.
 Discovered access points with less than 2 results have been discarded as these were typically mobile access-points that passed by the measuring environment.

+### Methodic problems

+During the implementation, it turned out that the Raspberry Pi does not have a hardware clock.
+This paired with the fact that the Raspberry Pis did not have an uplink towards the internet ment that the clocks on the devices were really inaccurate (typically shifting up to a minute or two during a few hours of scanning).

+Due to this, programatic corelation between when a scan occured and the resulting latency proved problematic.
+To leviate this, in the results I will be manually corelating the results.
+Furture works might be able to leviate this problems by keeping all access points and clients connected with an uplink to sync to an NTP server or use hardware that has an hardware clock.